belpalmerio/isabela-palmerio-doguments/README.md

 In short, Doguments aims to:

 - Reduce the demand for veterinary professionals by decreasing need to transfer documents.
 - Allow the user easy access to their pets' documents in case of emergency.
 - Keep all a pet's crucial information in one spot (conditions, medications, food etc.) to allow ease of access for both the user and veterinary professionals during intake, and keep track of any potentially concerning trends (change in food/water consumption, vomiting, changes in urination/defecation).

+// for future implementation

 - Simplify the user's scheduling and history by keeping a log of all veterinary visits and any upcoming scheduled visits.

 ### User Profile

 Pet owners:

 - "pet parents", those that wish to take a larger role in their pet's healthcare
 - keep track of changes in their pet's behaviour
 - have all vet records/vaccination history in one spot
 - keep vet visit history/upcoming visits in one spot

+// for future implementation
 Veterinary professionals:

 - upload veterinary records to clients' profiles
 - access stored pet information

 ### Features

 - as a user I want to:
   - see all my added pets
   - add a profile for my pet
-        -   add the following information: image (optional), age + date of birth, species, breed (optional), sex, select spayed or neutered, microchipped y or n and if so add the number, known medical conditions and when it was diagnosed, any medications and dosage/fequency, type of feed and amount fed per day / # of meals
+    - add the following information: image (optional), age + date of birth, species, breed (optional), sex, select spayed or neutered, microchipped y or n and if so add the number, known medical conditions, any medications, type of feed
     - update the above information as needed
+  - upload and access my pet's veterinary records
+    // for future implementation
   - see a log of my pet's vaccination history
     - add or update information as needed
   - see a log of my pet's weight
     - add new weights as necessary
   - keep an addional section for notes about changes in my pet's behaviour
-    -   upload and access my pet's veterinary records

 ## Implementation

 ### Tech Stack

 - React
 - Javascript
 - MySQL
 - Node.js
 - Client libraries:
   - react
   - react-router
   - react-router-dom
   - axio-sass
   - sass
 - Server libraries:
   - knex
   - express
   - cors
   - uuid
   - dotenv
   - multer

 ### APIs

-No external API, I will create my own.
+No external API.

 ### Sitemap